 Led by the U.S. Department of Energy (DOE), the FCIC is an integrated and collaborative network of nine National Laboratories, industrial and academic advisors, and Direct Funding Opportunity partners in industrial sectors, all dedicated to help solve these challenges.

 The consortium connects industry technology experts with the capabilities and equipment at partnering National Laboratories to gain a better understanding of how biomass properties effect biorefinery throughput and yield.
 With that knowledge, the FCIC will create industrially relevant tools and strategies to improve supply, preprocessing, and conversion designs.

-The FCIC is funded by two DOE Energy Efficiency and Renewable Energy technology offices:
+The FCIC is funded by DOE Office of Energy Efficiency and Renewable Energy Bioenergy Technologies Office (BETO).

 Learn about the FCIC’s research areas, capabilities, and partners.

 The FCIC is taking a first-principles approach to understand the fundamental origins of biomass feedstock variability across the bioenergy value chain and then to mitigate the negative impacts of this variability.